 Since I haven’t done this process in quite a while, I retraced my steps in my Inbox (I save everything!) and found the email with the shipping information from my FBI Background check.
 Sometime between 2014 and now, the FBI Channeler I used changed their name but in this section, I will be providing an updated and accurate description of how to submit the application for an FBI Background check.

 First of all, if you have a ton of time on your hands at this point, you can request it directly through the FBI website and pay considerably less for the report.
 In 2014, the estimated time to receive your criminal history report from the FBI was 12 weeks.
 In 2019, the website estimates it will take 14 to 16 weeks!
+(Now in 2020, it’s recommended you do things via expedited services due to the current circumstances.)

 I would honestly skip doing the process through the FBI and use an FBI Channeler.